nickjourjine/cheap-ultrasonic-speaker/README.md

 ## Test the speaker
 1. Record the ultrasonic calls you would like to play back, manipulate them to suit your experiment, then copy them onto a USB stick.
 2. Attach this USB stick to your Raspberry Pi
-3. You should now be able to find your files and play them using pulseaudio.
+3. You should now be able to find your files and play them.
 For example:

 ```
 play path/to/ultrasonic_calls.wav